phorbas/js-phorbas-opaque/README.md

 # PHORBAS Opaque

-PHORBASE Opaque is inspired by [Content Addressable Stores][CAS] and [Tahoe-LAFS][].
+PHORBAS Opaque is inspired by [Content Addressable Stores][CAS] and [Tahoe-LAFS][].
 The techniques of Tahoe-LAFS are generalized and expanded to include HMAC and Digital Signatures, as well as alternate hashing and encryption schemes and algorithms.
 The Opaque library handles the principles of